fsvreddit/bot-bouncer/README.md

 * Removed four redundant evaluators for bot styles no longer seen in the wild
 * Add new evaluator for posts that match certain title patterns
 * Add new evaluator for short top level comments in certain scenarios
+* Add new evaluator for users with bio text that matches certain patterns
 * No longer link to comment/post that triggers a ban for bots to avoid user confusion
 * Add "honeypot mode" for unusual subs that may want to report potential bots but not take action on the sub itself
 * Performance improvements